Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Once benefits elections are made, they often cannot be changed until the following year's open enrollment period unless specific qualifying life events occur, such as getting married or giving birth to a child.
 For this reason, your employees must understand their options during open enrollment.

 So, how does open enrollment work?
-Employees can choose or adjust their benefits during this period to better suit their needs.
-For example, they can choose new benefits, change their coverage levels, and select from various plan types.
+During this period, employees can choose or adjust their benefits to better suit their needs.
+For example, they can choose new benefits, change their coverage levels, or select options from various plan types.
 They can also adjust contributions to a flexible spending account (FSA) or health savings account (HSA).
-If they already have coverage under specific benefits options, they can update it by adding beneficiaries or increasing coverage amounts.
+If they already have coverage under specific benefit options, they can update it by adding beneficiaries or increasing coverage amounts.

-When Is Open Enrollment, and When Does It End?
+When Is Open Enrollment for 2026, and When Does It End?

-For most Americans, the federal health insurance marketplace open enrollment period for health insurance benefits starting in 2025 will run from November 1, 2024, through January 15, 2025, but dates may vary by state.
+For most Americans, the federal health insurance marketplace open enrollment period for 2026 will run from November 1, 2025, through January 15, 2026, but dates may vary by state.

 Many states, such as California, Colorado, Nevada, New Jersey, Pennsylvania, and Washington, have their own health insurance exchanges and may have extended deadlines.
 Health insurance plans purchased outside of a workplace plan also follow annual open enrollment periods that may mirror the period set by the state.

-No matter where you're located, checking with your state to confirm important health insurance deadline dates is a good idea.
+No matter where you live, it's a good idea to check with your state to confirm important health insurance deadlines.

 Open Enrollment vs. Annual Enrollment